bloock/bloock-identity-managed-api/README.md

    mysql://user:password@tcp(host:port)/database
    ````

-   Replace 'user', 'password', 'host', 'port', and 'database' with your MySQL database credentials and configuration.
+   Replace `user`, `password`, `host`, `port`, and `database` with your MySQL database credentials and configuration.
 This format allows you to specify the MySQL database you want to connect to.

    - **Postgres**: For PostgreSQL database integration, use the following connection string format:

    ````
-   postgres://user:password@tcp(host:port)/database?sslmode=disable
+   postgresql://user:password@host/database?sslmode=disable
    ````

-   Similar to MySQL, replace 'user', 'password', 'host', 'port', and 'database' with your PostgreSQL database details.
-Additionally, you can set the 'sslmode' as needed.
-The 'sslmode=disable' option is used in the example, but you can adjust it according to your PostgreSQL server's SSL requirements.
+   Similar to MySQL, replace `user`, `password`, `host`, and `database` with your PostgreSQL database details.
+Additionally, you can set the `sslmode` as needed.
+The `sslmode=disable` option is used in the example, but you can adjust it according to your PostgreSQL server's SSL requirements.

    - **MemDB (SQLite)**: The API also supports in-memory SQLite databases.
 To use SQLite, you can specify the connection string as follows: